 Search this website for information about collecting stocks and bonds.

-Other certificates related to stock and bond collecting
+Other certificates and documents related to stock and bond collecting

 In collecting, you will encounter a HUGE range of documents that fills the gap between stocks and bonds.
 Additionally, you will find many receipts and temporary documents that functioned as stocks and bonds prior to delivery of the real certificates.

-The initial goal in the first edition was to include those miscellaneous items only if they closely resembled stocks and bonds or if collectors might confuse them with stocks and bonds.
+The initial goal in the first edition was to catalog ordinary securities (stocks and bonds) and other miscellaneous items only if they closely resembled stocks and bonds that collectors might confuse them with stocks and bonds.

-And what about documents that are related to railroads and have almost nothing to do with stocks and bonds?
-Such documents include checks, warrants, freight bills, tickets, passes, train orders, timetables, travel brochures, maps, and receipts of every imaginable description.
+And what about documents related to railroads and have nothing to do with stocks and bonds?
+Those kinds of documents include checks, warrants, freight bills, tickets, passes, train orders, timetables, travel brochures, maps, and receipts of every imaginable description.
 And then, of course, there are photographs, stereo views, and photo albums.

-With sincere apologies to collectors who think I should catalog everything remotely related to stocks, bonds, and trains, I will decline.
-I absolutely MUST limit my cataloging to stocks, bonds, and other VERY CLOSELY-RELATED documents.
+There are collectors who think I should catalog everything remotely related to stocks, bonds and railroads.
+I must decline.
+I MUST limit my cataloging to stocks, bonds, and other VERY CLOSELY-RELATED documents.
 Nothing else.

-Here are links to the types of certificates related to stocks and bonds that I do catalog:.
+Now, on a brighter subject, here are links to the types of certificates closely related to stocks and bonds and thus included in this catalog: